oplS17projects/English-Dictionary/SOKTHAI_TANG.md

 ## 5. Performance and efficiency

-Having the game to run smoothly and effectively is one of the main purpose of the design stage of this program.
+Having the game to run smoothly and effectively is one of the main purpose of the designing stage of this program.
 Since the game is having users selecting the right word after the word is played, it is a better idea to have the audios file's name be unified.